Frequently asked questions

 When is dialogue not the right way to engage stakeholders?

-There are several situations in which dialogue may not be the most appropriate method for engaging stakeholders.
-Consider the following:
+Besides dialogue, there are various ways to engage stakeholders.
+In some cases, these are more sensible.
+There are several situations in which dialogue may not be the most appropriate method for engaging stakeholders:

 If your company is unwilling to act on the outcomes of the dialogue, initiating one without genuine intent, can mislead stakeholders.
 Before inviting stakeholders to engage, ensure there is internal commitment to follow through.
-The tool 'Preconditions for starting a dialogue' provides guidance on how to assess this.
+The tool ‘Internal alignment for successful dialogue’ dialogue' provides guidance on how to assess this.

-In environments where stakeholders cannot safely express their opinions - such as regions with authoritarian regimes or places where intimidation or repression is prevalent - dialogue may be impractical or even dangerous.
+In environments where stakeholders cannot safely express their opinions—such as regions with authoritarian regimes or places where intimidation or repression is prevalent—dialogue may be impractical or even dangerous.
 In such cases, remote dialogue can also be challenging.
 During crises, immediate action may be necessary to ensure stakeholders' safety, making dialogue less appropriate.
-If safety is compromised, evaluate the role of dialogue in your approach to change or conflict resolution.

-If stakeholders express a preference for a method other than dialogue - such as a questionnaire or open forum - respect this choice and facilitate their engagement in the manner they prefer.
+If stakeholders express a preference for a method other than dialogue—such as a questionnaire or open forum—respect this choice and facilitate their engagement in the manner they prefer.
+You can try to follow-up with dialogue later on.

 In cases of severe or ongoing violations where your company has limited influence, dialogue may not be enough.
 It may be more appropriate to take alternative actions, such as involving a third party to mediate the conflict or implementing commercial measures like reducing orders or planning a responsible exit strategy.